 Your garden is unique.
 Sun, shade and soil all conspire to make our garden spaces quite different.
 Every plant will thrive, given the right conditions.
 Taking a few moments to think about what and where you are going to plant, be it a tub, a border or a whole garden, can make all the difference.

 For the expert gardener, our catalogue is simply laid out.
-The new search facility will enable you to hone in on the variety you want quickly and easily.
+The search facility will enable you to hone in on the variety you want quickly and easily.

 Are you looking for inspiration?
 Use the links below for plant selections reflecting a particular style or feature.

 We think this new website feature is a great way to help you discover new plants that will flourish in your garden!

 We are always available to give advice and suggestions, so please ask when you next visit us at the nursery.